cornwarecjp/amiko-pay/doc/manual.md

-(Note: this manual applies to the Python prototype version)
+(Note: this manual applies to the prototype3 version)

 WARNINGS
 ========